projectacrn/acrn-hypervisor/doc/developer-guides/modularity.rst

   initialization.
 Examples include standard memory and string manipulation functions like strncpy, atomic operations and bitmap operations.
 This component is independent from and widely used in the other components.
-* **Hardware Management and Utilities** This component abstract hardware resources and provide services like timers and physical interrupt handler registration to the upper layers.
+* **Hardware Management and Utilities** This component abstracts hardware resources and provide services such as timers and physical interrupt handler registration to the upper layers.
 * **Virtual CPU** This component implements CPU, memory and interrupt virtualization.
 The vCPU loop module in this component handles VM exit events